Mir Jehandad Khan: Life

-As far as Jehandad Khan's domain of Upper Tanawal is concerned, with its capital at Amb, the term jagir has never been applicable to it.
+As far as Jahandad Khan's domain of Upper Tanawal is concerned, with its capital at Amb, the term jagir has never been applicable to it.
 The British Government considered "Upper Tannowul" as a chiefship held under the British Government, but as a rule they did not possess internal jurisdiction within it.
 The Chief managed his own people in his own way, without regard to the laws, rules or systems of British India.
 This tenure resembled that of the Chiefs of Patiala, Jhind, Nabha, Kapurthala, and others.

-In 1852, Jehandad Khan was ordered by the President of the Board of Administration, who was visiting Hazara to see him at Haripur about the murder of two British officers, Carne and Tapp of the Salt Department, who had been killed in the country of Jehandad Khan in 1851.
+In 1852, Jahandad Khan was ordered by the President of the Board of Administration, who was visiting Hazara to see him at Haripur about the murder of two British officers, Carne and Tapp of the Salt Department, who had been killed in the country of Jahandad Khan in 1851.
 When the President ordered the Khan to give up the murderers or else suffer the consequences, the Khan is reported to have replied "We should consider your presence in our kingdom an honour, but our country is a rather difficult one for your army."

 However, for all his public bravado, the Khan recognised his limitations and in private protested his innocence to the British administrators, and was eventually cleared of the charges.
-In due course, Mir Jehandad Khan was granted the personal and temporary title of 'Nawab', which in succeeding generations was to be granted to the family in perpetuity.
+In due course, Jahandad Khan was granted the personal and temporary title of 'Nawab', which in succeeding generations was to be granted to the family in perpetuity.

-When he died, the Khan left a nine-year-old son, Muhammad Akram Khan, who succeeded him.
+When he died, Jehandad's nine-year-old son, Muhammad Akram Khan, succeeded him.